-- The overall amount of land for different types of activities that Waikato should seek to provide. - The potential role each area could play in Waikato's future economic development and the wider Regional economy. - The ability to create 'superior business environments' to attract different types of businesses. - > The locational, transport and accessibility requirements of different types of industrial land users. - The cost effectiveness of providing suitable sites having regard to topography, geology, slope stability, potential for future flooding, future availability of reticulated services and existing subdivision patterns. - The compatibility between the proposed land uses and the likely sensitivity of nearby land uses, activities and environmental areas, and - The need to conveniently supply nearby goods, trades and services to local businesses, visitors and the local resident population.
+- > The overall amount of land for different types of activities that Waikato could seek to accommodate. - The potential role each area could play in Waikato's future economic growth and the wider Regional economy. - > The ability to create 'superior business environments' to attract different types of businesses. - > The locational, transport and accessibility requirements of different types of industrial land uses. - > The cost effectiveness of providing suitable sites having regard to topography, geology, slope stability, potential for future flooding, future availability of reticulated services and existing subdivision patterns. - The compatibility between the proposed land uses and the likely sensitivity of nearby land uses, activities and environmental areas, and - The need to conveniently supply nearby goods and services to local businesses, visitors and the local resident population.